Edgewise Therapeutics

 Cerevel Therapeutics is a clinical-stage biopharmaceutical company focused on developing innovative therapies for neuroscience diseases.
 Founded in 2018 and headquartered in Cambridge, Massachusetts, the company is advancing a diverse pipeline that includes five clinical-stage investigational therapies and several preclinical compounds targeting conditions such as schizophrenia, epilepsy, Parkinson's disease, and substance use disorder.
 Key products under development include CVL-231, a positive allosteric modulator for schizophrenia; CVL-865, which is being tested for drug-resistant focal onset epilepsy and acute anxiety; and Tavapadon, a selective dopamine D1/D5 partial agonist for Parkinson's disease.
 Cerevel Therapeutics employs a unique approach that leverages expertise in neurocircuitry and receptor selectivity to address unmet medical needs in the field of neuroscience.

-Imvax, Inc. is a clinical-stage biotechnology company based in Philadelphia, Pennsylvania, focused on developing patient-specific vaccines and immunotherapy strategies for treating malignant gliomas and other cancers.
-Founded in 2015, Imvax's key product, IGV-001, is an autologous tumor cell vaccine designed to harness the patient’s immune system to mount a comprehensive attack on tumor cells.
-The company employs advanced methodologies, including patient cell harvesting, treatment and implantation, as well as strategies that promote immunogenic cell death and activate both the innate and adaptive immune responses.
-By addressing unmet medical needs in cancer therapy, Imvax aims to provide innovative treatment options for patients suffering from challenging malignancies.
+Imvax, Inc. is a clinical-stage biotechnology company based in Philadelphia, Pennsylvania, focused on developing innovative, patient-specific vaccines and immunotherapy strategies for the treatment of malignant gliomas and other cancers with significant unmet medical needs.
+Incorporated in 2015, Imvax's primary product, IGV-001, is an autologous tumor cell vaccine designed to harness the patient's immune system to generate a robust response against tumor cells.
+The company employs advanced methodologies, including patient cell harvest and treatment, immunogenic cell death, and activation of both the innate and adaptive immune systems, to enhance therapeutic outcomes.
+Through its novel approach, Imvax aims to provide effective treatments for patients facing challenging cancer diagnoses.

 Autobahn Therapeutics